SiddanthNayak/care_import/README.md

 A plug-in for [Care](https://github.com/ohcnetwork/care_fe) that helps hospital administrators set up their facility by importing data from spreadsheets (CSV files).
 You can import users, departments, locations, medications, lab tests, and more — all through a simple upload-and-review workflow.

-No engineering skills are required.
-Prepare your CSV in Excel or Google Sheets, save it as `.csv`, upload it, review the preview, and click Import.

 ---

 ## Table of Contents